Kajabi/fabrication/README.markdown

 ## Compatibility

-Fabrication is tested against Ruby 2.2 and above.
+Fabrication is tested against all officially supported versions of Ruby.

 ## Documentation